Murali03M/dev-monaco-react/problems/maximum-of-three-numbers/Problem.md

-## Two sum
+## Maximum of Three Numbers

-Find the sum of two given elements.
-Both the numbers will always be 0 or postiive.
+Find the maximum of three given numbers.

 #### Test case 1

 Input

 ```
-1, 2
+1, 2, 3
 ```

 Output